microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     const [teamsMeetingLink, setTeamsMeetingLink] = useState<string>('');
     ```

-    > NOTE: Later in this tutorial you'll see how to retrieve the `userId` and `token` values dynamically from Azure Communication Services.
+    > NOTE: Later in this tutorial you'll see how to retrieve the `userId`, `token`, and `teamsMeetingLink` values dynamically.

 1. Take a moment to explore the `useMemo` functions in the `App` component.
     - The `credential` `useMemo` function creates a new `AzureCommunicationTokenCredential` instance once the token has a value.
     - The `callAdapterArgs` `useMemo` function returns an object that has the arguments that are used to make an audio/video call.
+Notice that is uses the `userId`, `credential`, and `teamsMeetingLink` values in the ACS call arguments.

     ```typescript
     const credential = useMemo(() => {